My Wellness Philosophy

 are deeply connected to our own well-being.

 While often times we may be focused on lifestyle and physical health, it is important to recognize that our mental, emotional, spiritual, and physical health are interwoven.
 To give you an example let’s revisit the microbiome.
 As we begin to understand the intricacies of the microbiome, we have come to realize just how profoundly our gut health connects with our brain health.
 Our gut and brain are in direct communication through the vagus nerve.
 In fact, the good bacteria that comprise a healthy microbiome actually create majority of the neurotransmitters that our brains utilize!
 You may have heard of serotonin, the “feel good hormone.”
-When we realize that ~90% of serotonin is made by the good bacteria in your gut, you may begin to connect that reality that if our gut health is poor (remember, much of which is determined by lifestyle) then the health of our brain and mind is actually connected to our bodies and lifestyle choices.
+When we realize that approximately 90% of serotonin is made by the good bacteria in your gut, you may begin to understand the reality that if our gut health is poor (remember, much of which is determined by lifestyle) then the health of our brain and mind may not function optimally.

 Yes, even our spiritual health is affected.
-As I reflect on my story, I personally have discovered that we cannot thrive spiritually when we are not thriving physically.
-We will not be able to fully carry out all that God has in store for us or partner in His mission.
+As I reflect on my story, I personally have discovered that supporting our physical health supports our spiritual health and ability to do all that God has in store for us and partner in His mission.
 As a Christian, the profound reality is that caring for myself physically is a part of honoring God and bringing glory to Him.

 Beyond our own well-being, we often limit our choices to just ourselves or maybe our family’s at most.
 However, lifestyle choices impact not just ourselves, but others and His world.
 Wellness is about getting outside of the me-centered mentality that is pervasive in our culture.
-It is about each of us making intentional decisions that lead to a sustainable lifestyle which supports life and flourishing of the entire world.
-We don’t live in a bubble where our choices impact our lives only, so part of wellness is being mindful of where the food and products we buy comes from and the effect it has on others and the planet.
+It is about each of us making intentional decisions that lead to a sustainable lifestyle which supports life and flourishing of all of God’s creation.
+We don’t live in a bubble where our choices impact our lives solely, so part of wellness is being mindful of where the food and products we buy comes from and the effect it has on others and the earth.

-including how I eat and take care of my body.
+including what I eat and my lifestyle choices.

 I recognize that this may initially be overwhelming, but may I remind you of the statement I opened my philosophy with.
 It is simple.
-As you may have realized through this, that which will support life to your body physically, is the same that supports life in your overall being and beyond yourself.
+As you may have realized through this, that which will support life to your own body physically, supports your overall being and beyond yourself.
 That which supports life is God’s original design.

 get my 3-day devotional - Rooted